DeepSynthesis/ReactionSeek/README.md

 ## Automatically collecting reaction data

 ### extract_gpt.py
 This script is used to extract reaction data using OpenAI API foramt.
-The script input should be a json file at least contains "Title" and "Procedure", for example:
+The script input should be a json file at least contains `Title` and `Procedure`, for example:

 ```json
 {